RylanSchaeffer/rylanschaeffer.github.io/content/research/2023_neurips_workshop_unified_theory_assumptions/main.md

 4/8

-Using 320 place cell recording sessions, we propose 2 ways to quantify whether place cells are translationally invariant
+Using 320 place cell recording sessions, we propose 2 ways to quantify whether place cells are translationally invariant and also qualitatively visualize their spatial autocorrelations

-Conclusion?
-Assumption 1 appears biologically unlikely ❌

-Also, spatial autocorrelation matrices don't display the assumed constant-diagonal structure
+Conclusion: Place cells unlikely to be translationally invariant ❌